Uphill, downhill, the cathedral overlooking everything

 But as Britain industrialised, so Lincoln became something of a backwater, separated from the great routes north (the A1 and the East Coast rail line, which both pass to its west).
 Today it is perhaps one of the least visited cities and county capitals.

 The south side of Brayford Pool is now home to the thriving University of Lincoln.
-It has grown to 10,000 students in little over a decade and has made a marked difference to the city, adding a youthful buzz of .
-The architecture is striking too, with several good new buildings (notably the Isaac Newton Building, the School of Architecture and much of the student accommodation) and conversion of old railway structures (the Engine Shed).
+It has grown to 10,000 students in little over a decade and has made a marked difference to the city, adding a youthful buzz to it.
+The architecture is striking too, with several good new buildings (notably the Isaac Newton Building, the School of Architecture and much of the student accommodation) and conversion of old railway structures (the Engine Shed, which you passed if you started at the station).

-Next we cut up to the expanse of West Common (100 hectares, 297 acres), which has been an open space since Roman times, when it was used as an area of agricultural production for the military.
-A race track was built there in 1773 and closed in 1964.
+Next, we cut up to the expanse of West Common (100 hectares, 297 acres), which has been an open space since Roman times when it was used as an area of agricultural production for the military.
+A race track was built there in 1773, but closed in 1964.
 The grandstand, the stables and the numbers board still survive, giving added character to this delightful green space, kept now as meadowland.

-During The First World War the Common was used to test aircraft assembled in the city’s many industrial plants.
-The airfield had turf runways and a number of outbuildings, several of which survive as earthworks.
+During The First World War, the Common was used to test aircraft assembled in the city’s many industrial plants.
+The airfield had turf runways and a number of outbuildings, several of which are still evident as earthworks.
 Directly south of the grandstand there is an earthwork marking the location of a former training trench.

-Before you take a look at the castle, it’s worth popping into The Lawn, where you will find the Joseph Banks Conservatory, a tropical house themed with plants reminiscent of voyages the botanist took with Captain James Cook.
+Before you take a look at the castle, it’s worth popping into The Lawn (1820), a notable Greek revival building which began its life as a lunatic asylum, where you will find the Joseph Banks Conservatory, a tropical house themed with plants reminiscent of voyages the botanist took with Captain James Cook.
 Past the conservatory is the very tranquil walled John Dawber Garden.

 Lincoln Castle was constructed during the late 11th century by William the Conqueror on the site of a pre-existing Roman fortress.
 The castle is unusual in that it has two moats, one of only two in the country.
 It is still possible to walk around the immense Norman walls which provide a magnificent view of the castle complex, together with panoramic views of the cathedral, the city and the surrounding countryside.

 Another major reason to visit the castle is the opportunity to see one of the four surviving originals of the Magna Carta, sealed by King John in 1215.
-There is also an accompanying exhibition, explaining the origin of the Magna Carta and its far reaching effects.
-The Bishop of Lincoln, Hugh of Wells, had been one of the signatories to the Magna Carta and was kept for hundreds of years at the cathedral before being transferred to the castle.
+There is also an accompanying exhibition, explaining the origin of the Magna Carta and its far-reaching effects.
+The Bishop of Lincoln, Hugh of Wells, had been one of the signatories to the Magna Carta and conseqently it was kept for hundreds of years at the cathedral before being transferred to the castle.

-Standing in the shadow of Lincoln Cathedral, with sweeping views over the ancient city and the countryside beyond, the medieval Bishops’ Palace, just to the south of the cathedral, was once among the most important buildings in the country, being the administrative centre of the largest diocese in medieval England, stretching from the Humber to the Thames; and its architecture reflected enormous power and wealth.
+Standing in the shadow of Lincoln Cathedral, with sweeping views over the ancient city and the countryside beyond, the medieval Bishops’ Palace (late 12 century, with 15th century alterations), just to the south of the cathedral, was once among the most important buildings in the country, being the administrative centre of the largest diocese in medieval England, stretching from the Humber to the Thames; and its architecture reflected enormous power and wealth.
 The only bit surviving today is the undercrofted West Hall, which is an English Heritage site.

-The Lincoln Arboretum, an 9 hectare (22 acre) park to the east of the cathedral, was designed and laid out between 1870 and 1872 by the well-known Victorian gardener Edward Milner, following the national trend for providing public parks for workers to relax in and enjoy the fresh air.
+The Lincoln Arboretum (9 hectares, 22 acres), a park to the east of the cathedral, was designed and laid out between 1870 and 1872 by the well-known Victorian gardener Edward Milner, following the national trend for providing public parks for workers to relax in and enjoy the fresh air.

 Part of the deal was also to sell 1.2 hectares (3 acres) of the land for residential building purposes to help fund the layout and construction of the Arboretum; these large Victorian houses can be seen on the northern side of the park.
 This practice of property speculation around the added amenity that a park view offered was a very common way of funding the many Victorian parks that sprung up across the country during this period.